-What started as a mission to rescue abandoned and abused girls grew into a holistic approach to alleviating extreme rural poverty.
+What started as a mission to rescue abandoned and abused girls has grown into a holistic approach to alleviating extreme rural poverty.
 JBFC’s four-pronged strategy includes providing a safe home for girls, quality primary, secondary, and vocational education to both boys and girls, access to health care, and rural economic development through the JBFC farm.
 Gates started the Joseph & Mary Primary School in 2010.
 It now enrolls more than 300 primary and secondary students.
 To make sure empty stomachs don’t distract hungry minds, Joseph & Mary students receive two meals a day, furnished by the JBFC farm.
-The organization grows rice, beans, a variety of produce and raises livestock to not only feed our students, but also act as a source of income for the organization.
-JBFC is also working with the Tanzanian government to provide its students and neighbors with access to quality healthcare.
+JBFC is using innovative permaculture techniques to boost production on our farm.
+The organization grows a variety of greens, mangoes, pineapples, papaya, passion fruit, and other produce and raises livestock to not only feed our students, but also act as a source of income for the organization.
+JBFC started its campus restaurant, Papa's, to not only generate revenue, but provide a training ground for underprivileged youth to learn job skills that would enable them to earn enough money to take care of themselves and their families.
+JBFC is also working to provide its students and employees with access to quality healthcare.

 We believe this model will nurture, educate, and empower impoverished children, who will grow into future leaders of their society.